renskiy/fabricio/examples/db/postgres/master_slave/README.md

 ### Master fail

-To initiate new master promotion you have to remove VM with current master:
+To initiate new master promotion you may destroy VM with current master and run deploy again:

-1. `vagrant destroy <name_of_the_VM_with_master>`
+1. `vagrant destroy <name_of_the_VM_with_current_master>`
-2. Remove appropriate VM description from `Vagrantfile`

-After that start deploy again:

-    fab --parallel db
+2. `fab --parallel db`

 This will lead to a new master promotion.

 ### Adding new slave

-1. Add new VM description to `Vagrantfile`
+Add new VM definition to `Vagrantfile` and then run deploy again:
-2. `fab --parallel db`

-*Be sure you do not use old VM (e.g. with old failed master).
-New slave's VM must not have existing DB.*
+    fab --parallel db

 ## Issues